shinn-krammerIT/RecursionPrac/README.md

 Recursion takes a function and then calls itself until it says otherwise.
 Recursion is great when applied to factorials and recursive mathmatical formualas.
 It is also very good when searching through linked lists and trees.

+Applications of recursion used in real life.
+Recursive projecting
+Recursive modelling
+Recursive formulas
+Factorials